PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/4-Working with the FlashArray API/README.md

-# Lab - Seeding an Availability Group - Using SQL Server 2022's T-SQL Snapshot Backup feature
+# Lab - Working with the FlashArray API

 # Scenario
 Seeding an Availability Group (AG) from SQL Server 2022's T-SQL Snapshot Backup